Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 ```

 We can see that the constructor parameter `param` is not accessible in this context.
-It's not called "unresolved" as this link is a self-link, so it's handled separately.
+It's not called "unresolved" as this link is a context declaration, so it's handled separately.

 Declarations don't have to be resolvable in the code as-is.
 It's contained in the KDoc context when there is a case this declaration is correctly referenced in the code.